 |From Hobart, head north along the Brooker Highway, then the Lyell Highway through New Norfolk.
 Take the Gordon River Road from New Norfolk and follow it for 60km before coming to the left-hand turn off to Scotts Peak Road.
 The car park for the Mount Eliza and Mount Anne walks is located roughly 21km along this road.|

-As you climb, you are relentlessly presented with amazing views each time you stop and look back towards Lake Pedder and Franklin Range.
-During these first few kilometers you gain over 700 meters, making the walk quite demanding.
+As you climb, you are relentlessly presented with amazing views each time you stop and look back towards Lake Pedder and the Franklin Range.
+During these first few kilometres, you gain over 700 meters, making the walk quite demanding.

 Once you reach the treeline below Mt Eliza there is a side track heading to the High Camp Hut, where there is water and toilets.
-Continuing on to Mount Eliza the walk turns into a scramble as you traverse a very steep spree of boulders.
-At the plateau the exhaustion from the climb is quickly forgotten thanks to the spectacular panoramic views past Lake Pedder.
+Continuing on to Mount Eliza the walk turns into a scramble as you traverse a very steep scree of boulders.
+At the plateau, the exhaustion from the climb is quickly forgotten thanks to the spectacular panoramic views past Lake Pedder.

 If time allows, I highly suggest exploring the plateau towards Mount Anne, where stunning views of Lake Judd can be seen.
 The plateau is also home to a vast array of alpine vegetation.
 The climb to the top of the plateau is about 6km in total and the walk back follows the same track.

 Map for illustrative purposes only.
 Base map supplied by Land Information System Tasmania

 Like most alpine walks in Tasmania, conditions can be extreme and weather can change quickly.
 Be sure to pack for all conditions, even if fine weather is forecast.
 Viability can also be drastically reduced in thick fog.